peterasorensen/BellBirdAlarms/README.md

 Another issue is security problems.
 This application does not take into consideration SQL Injection attackers.
 This issue could also easily be fixed by using Prepared Statements in SQL.

 And one final thing is that testing wasn't as vigorous as I would have liked it to be.
-I am at around 10 minutes and still need to commmit and push to Github, so I don't know how many tests will be done by the time this is submitted.

-I believe this is a really cool take-home project for intern candidates, and I intend to use this project for a small practice assignment in building an iOS app. :) Super cool stuff Handshake!